 Our philosophy at Intentional is to provide:

-The Best (services) for the Least (people) for the Most (value)
+The Best (services) for the Least (brands) for the Most (value)

 The Connection Economy means we deliberately don’t try to build relationships with everybody.
 Instead, we only build relationships with those we connect with – the vital few.
 The few who are believers.
 The few who are the disruptors.
 The few who are prepared to take the leap into the Connection Economy.
 The few who are prepared to fail.
 The few who are the artists.

-Our side of the bargain is that, we too must also be artists – pushing forward the art of online advertising with the PPC canvasses we are given.
+Our side of the bargain is that, we too must also be artists – pushing forward the art of marketing online with the PPC canvasses we are given.

 In order to do this we don’t do everything.
 We concentrate on the vital few things that we do well.